odoo/documentation/content/applications/sales/crm/optimize/utilize_activities.rst

 Create a new activity type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a new activity type, click :guilabel:`Create` at the top-left of the page to open a blank
+To create a new activity type, click :guilabel:`New` at the top-left of the page to open a blank
 form.

 At the top of the form, start by choosing a :guilabel:`Name` for the new activity type.